benhadler/Single-Cell-RNA-Seq-Clustering-Project-Report/README.md

 Introduction: Background and motivation for the study, plus a brief summary of results.

-Methods: Details about the tools, versions, and options you used to reproduce exactly what I did.
+Methods: Details about the tools, versions, and options used in order to reproduce exactly what I did.

-Results: Summary of the item of the original paper you reproduced.
-Result shown side by side with the result reproduced.
+Results: Summary of the item of the original paper reproduced.
+Result shown side by side with the original item.

-Discussion: potential limitations of the analysis, challenges faced, and possible areas of improvement in the data pipeline.
+Discussion: Potential limitations of the analysis, challenges faced, and potential areas for improvement in the data pipeline.

 References: